Minevictus/MV-NMS/README.md

 ## Usage

 First, the plugin will load.
 Once loaded, the `BukkitVersion` enum will have its `#isUnknownVersion` method tell whether the current version is supported.
 If this is `false`, `#getCurrentVersion` will throw an exception upon call.
+`#getOptionalVersion` is always safe and will never return any `null`s or throw exceptions.

 All the methods of the variants of `BukkitVersion` return cached instances, so long as the version attempted isn't `UNKNOWN`, which throws exceptions on every instance.

 ## The current interfaces: